frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 He glanced past me again, toward the place where the street no longer remembered its name.

 “Until recently, I thought I knew how to pull the strings behind the curtain,” he said.
 “Now I suspect someone’s unweaving the curtain itself.”

-His gaze flicked then—not toward me.
-Toward Sim.
+His gaze flicked then.
+Not to me, but to Sim.

 Sim blinked.
 “Me?”